felixUOB/AI-Enhanced_Waste_Collection_2024/projectProposal.md

 For statistical analysis we belive you want in-depth analysis of relevant ecological metrics displayed in a simplified manner.

 Questions
- - Would you like reports in-app or send externally.
+ - In-app or send externally?

 ## Optimizations

-To optimize routes in realtime, metrics such as traffic and weather could be used as to recude overall drive time.
+To optimize routes in realtime metrics such as traffic and weather will be used to edit routes to ensure travel time is kept to a minimum.

 ## Scheduling